joergmlpts/btrfs-home-directory-snapshots/README.md

 ## Caveats

-Btrfs allows subvolumes and snapshots to be created by regular users but only root is permitted to delete them. `snapshot` calls `sudo` when non-root users delete snapshots with `snapshot -d` or `snapshot --delete`. `sudo` which asks for the password.
+Btrfs allows subvolumes and snapshots to be created by regular users but only root is permitted to delete them. `snapshot` calls `sudo` when non-root users delete snapshots with `snapshot -d` or `snapshot --delete`. `sudo` asks for the password.
 Users need to be allowed to invoke `sudo` to delete their snapshots.
 Example:

 ```
 etest@server:~$ snapshot -d 2020-11-26_20:59:07